revbayes/revbayes.github.io/tutorials/tefbd/index.md

 reconstructed tree ({% ref fig_example_tree %}B).
 Importantly, we are interested in estimating the topology, divergence times, and fossil sample times of the *reconstructed tree* ({% ref fig_example_tree %}B).
-We will describe the distinction between these two trees in [Section FBD](#Intro-FBD).
+We will describe the distinction between these two trees in {% ref Intro-FBD %}.

 {% figure fig_example_tree %}
 <img src="figures/tree_plot_with_fossils.png" width="500" />